 At the cantonal level, most cantons also plan to reduce the overall tax rate on company profits.

 This is not a formal measure within the reform at federal level, because there are no plans for a reduction in the direct federal tax (DFT: 8.5%), and because the cantons have the freedom to set their own tax rates on profits.

 This initiative will significantly reduce taxation for local companies (mainly SMEs).

 Vaud canton was one of the pioneers in this area: on 20 March 2016, the electorate in Vaud voted in favour (87%) of a new tax package reducing the canton tax rate from 8.5% to 8% on 1 January 2017, and then from 8% to 3.33% on 1 January 2019.

-So, from 2019, the total effective rate of tax on profits (Confederation, canton and commune) for legal entities domiciled in Vaud will be 13.79% (compared to the current rate of 22.3%).
+So, from 2019, the total effective rate of tax on profits (Confederation, canton and commune) for legal entities domiciled in Vaud is 13.79% (compared to the previous rate of 22.3%).

-The limited liability company is Switzerland’s third most widely used legal structure – 90,000 such companies exist.
+The limited liability company is Switzerland’s third most widely used legal structure – more than 92,000 of such companies exist.

 It is the other major type of incorporated company.
 It is often described as a “mini” version of a company limited by shares.
 Although differences remain between the two structures, the revisions of the law on limited liability companies and the changes in the laws on companies limited by shares of 2008 has brought them much closer together.

 Like a company limited by shares, a limited liability company is a legal entity with its own legal personality (governed by articles 772 to 827 CO).
 The members’ liability is limited to the share capital, which must be entirely paid up.
 A limited liability company is also created when it is recorded on the Commercial Register and when the deed of incorporation is signed before a notary.
 The governing bodies of a limited liability company are the members’ general meeting, the managing directors, of which there must be at least one, and the auditors, unless the company has opted out of limited audits.